Content

 What a Launch Is Actually For

-A launch is not meant to say everything.
+A launch isn’t meant to say everything.
 It’s meant to establish a foundation.

 Strong launches answer a small number of questions extremely well and leave everything else for later.
 Weak launches try to cover too much ground and end up saying nothing memorable at all.

-• What belief are we introducing to the market?
+What belief are we introducing into the market?

-If you can answer those clearly, the launch will do its job.
+If you can answer those questions, your launch will make a meaningful market impact.

 SHARE